shu69bham/dotnet-interview-preparation/README.md

 Reason why Kestrel is made light weight is because it typically runs behind serves like Nginx/IIS/Apache in production that provide the additonal work of security, load balancing, etc. Thus the job of kestrel is only to process incoming http requests and not be bothered about anything else.

+**Default WebHostBuilder in Program.cs is configured to use Kestrel by default as the web server.**

 Details - https://stackify.com/what-is-kestrel-web-server/

 ### `IIS Server` -